Flagsmith/flagsmith/docs/docs/advanced-use/edge-proxy.md

 ![Image](/img/edge-proxy-existing.png)

-With the proxy added to the mix they are just lower latency!
+With the proxy added to the mix:

 ![Image](/img/edge-proxy-proxy.png)